theripper93/Levels/README.md

 * Tiles: You can set the elevation range of a tile through the overhead tile config.
 The tile must be Overehead and must have a Better Roofs mode other than "None" enabled (set occlusion to Fade for best results). **Range for actual roofs must be set to bottom,infinity (eg. 20,infnity)**

-* Drawings: to create a hole (for example a balcony) create a POLYGON or RECTANGLE, then set the range for the hole in the drawing config and set the levels mode as hole to create a stair do the same but set the levels mode as stair, a stair will toggle between the bottom elevation and the top elevation + 1
+* Drawings: to create a hole (for example a balcony) create a POLYGON or RECTANGLE, then set the range for the hole in the drawing config and set the levels mode as hole.
+To create a stair do the same but set the levels mode as stair, a stair will toggle between the bottom elevation and the top elevation + 1

 * Lights: You can set the elevation range of a light through the light config, set it as a range like 5,15 for example